MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-beyond-ec2.md

 ### ELB v1 / v2

 Load-balancers with scheme "internet-facing" can only exists in public subnets, this is enforced at creation time.

+TODO: What would happen if I changed the route table?

 ### EKS